-In the third step, object detection (called "instance segmentation" in the MAIA paper ), the manually filtered set of training proposals is used to train a machine learning model for the automatic detection of the selected interesting objects.
+In the third step, object detection (called "instance segmentation" in the MAIA paper ), the manually filtered or automatically obtained set of training proposals is used to train a machine learning model for the automatic detection of the selected interesting objects.
 The model is highly specialized for this task and can usually detect most (if not all) instances of the interesting objects in the images.
 In the tests reported by the MAIA paper, 84% of the interesting objects were detected on average .
 The detections are passed on as "annotation candidates" to the fourth step.

-As with the training proposals, the annotation candidates can contain detections that are not actually interesting objects.
+As with the training proposals of the novelty detection, the annotation candidates can contain detections that are not actually interesting objects.
 In addition, the machine learning model only detects the objects and does not attempt to automatically assign labels to them.
 In the fourth step, the annotation candidates are again manually filtered to select only the actually interesting objects.
 Furthermore, labels are manually attached to the selected candidates which are subsequently transformed to actual annotations.

 While it is likely that some interesting objects are missed by MAIA, the process is much faster for large image collections than the purely manual approach.
 If you still need to make sure that all objects are annotated, you can use MAIA as a first step to annotate the majority of the objects and then add a manual sweep through the images to find objects that were missed.
 The objects that were detected using MAIA can serve as examples to identify the missed ones.